 Balancing strength and portability

-The density and weight of materials is considered relative to their load-bearing strength.
+The density and weight of materials are considered relative to their load-bearing strength.
 Lightweight aluminum alloys provide excellent specific strength.
 Reinforced polymers and composites can also optimize the strength-to-weight ratio.

 Specific strength of materials